stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 workflow provenance data to satisfy a range of use cases spanning from supporting workflow development to supporting a service based on the execution of the workflow, with several other use cases in between.
-For a full motivation and description of the criteria the reader may refer to the original work [[De Wit 2022]].
+For a full motivation and description of the criteria the reader may refer to the original work [[de Wit 2022]].

 Our analysis shows that, overall, most of the information contained in the CWLProv RDF is transferred to the RO-Crate metadata.
 The results are summarised in Table [2](#analysis_table);